Search

 What is a Tubular Drag Chain Conveyor?

-Any and all problems with tubular drag chain conveyors can be avoided.
-Issues sometimes arise when users expecting ultra-heavy-duty results from this heavy-duty conveyor.
-We believe tubular drag chain conveyors are effective pieces of machinery and it is our job to inform and advise processors of the right conveyor for their application.
+Any problems with tubular drag chain conveyors can be avoided.
+Issues sometimes arise when users expect ultra-heavy-duty results from this heavy-duty conveyor.
+We believe tubular drag chain conveyors are effective pieces of machinery, and it is our job to inform and advise processors of the right conveyor for their application.

-• Drag chain conveyors can operate in three planes which allow complex circuits eliminating transfer points and using only a single drive.
+• They can operate in three planes, allowing complex circuits and eliminating points of transfer and using only a single drive.

 • They have minimum horsepower and energy consumption when compared to pneumatic conveying systems with equivalent rates.